castleproject/Core/README.md

 We test against up-to-date Mono versions in order to fix known defects as soon as possible.
 Because of this, if you are using an older Mono version than our Continuous Integration (CI) build, you might see some unit tests fail.

-For known Mono defects, check [our issue tracker](https://github.com/castleproject/Core/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20mono), as well as unit tests marked with `[ExcludeOnFramework(Framework.Mono, ...)]` in the source code.
+For known Mono defects, check [our issue tracker](https://github.com/castleproject/Core/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20mono), as well as unit tests marked with `[Platform(Exclude = "Mono", ...)]` in the source code.

 ### Conditional Compilation Symbols